-Assignments are late if they are submitted after the due date.
+Assignments are late if they are submitted to the dropbox after the due date.
 Please take deadlines seriously.
-Late work will be a zero.
-There will be 2 excused assignments each semester to help with this.

-Communication is the key here before the assignment is due.
+There will be 2 excused assignments each semester.
+Late work will be deducted 5 points a day.
+Communication is the key here.